Lyria music generation prompt guide

 Prompt guide overview

 Lyria is a foundation model for high-quality audio generation, capable of creating diverse soundscapes and musical pieces from text prompts.
-To use Lyria, you must provide a prompt which is a text description of what you want your generative AI model to generate.
+To use Lyria, you provide a prompt, which is a text description of the music you want to generate.
 Lyria produces instrumental music.

 Safety filters

-Lyria applies safety filters across Vertex AI to help ensure that generated audio doesn't contain offensive content or violate usage guidelines.
+Lyria applies safety filters to help prevent the generation of audio that contains offensive content or violates usage guidelines.
 For example, prompts that violate responsible AI guidelines are blocked.
 Lyria also includes recitation checking and artist intent checks.

 If you suspect abuse of Lyria or any generated output that contains inappropriate material or inaccurate information, use the Report suspected abuse on Google Cloud form.